tytydraco/yessleep/out/Im_a_Cop_on_the_Navajo_Reservation_I_Investigated_a_Killer_Who_Steals_His_Victims_Skin_Part_2.md

 "Stay back!"
 I shout, brandishing my weapon, trying to pinpoint a target in the disorienting gloom.
 My voice cracks with a mix of determination and fear.
 Another scream, closer this time, is cut short with a grotesque gurgling sound.

 “Logan, where are you?”
-I hear Lizzy shouting.
+I hear Izzy shouting.

 I reach out, desperate to find Izzy, to ground myself in the chaos.
 My fingers graze something warm and wet.
 I pull back instinctively, wiping my hand on my shirt, trying not to think about what I might've touched.